-A sole trader loan is a form of finance tailored to self-employed people who run their own business.
-Sole trader loans are used to help self employed business owners who struggle to be accepted for traditional forms of finance.
+A sole trader loan is a form of finance tailored to self-employed individuals who run their own businesses.
+Sole trader loans are used to help self-employed business owners who struggle to be accepted for traditional forms of finance.
 Usually, the loan can be either secured or unsecured.

-To get a sole trader loan from an online broker you will need to fill out an online application.
-The application will require you to provide some information about the business, such as how long the business has been trading for.
+To receive a sole trader loan from an online broker, you will need to fill out an online application.
+The form will require you to provide some information about the business, such as how long it has been trading for.
 Furthermore, you’ll also need to state your personal information, contact details, and how much money you want to borrow.

 Once your loan application is accepted, one of our lenders will be in touch to discuss your loan options and any other questions you have.

 At SME Loans, we understand how important it is that your business is performing at its best and has the ability to grow.
-That’s why we work with a panel of top regulated lenders who are able to offer competitive rates on their loans.
+That’s why we work with a panel of top-regulated lenders who can offer competitive rates on their loans.
 Our online form is safe and secure and can be completed in minutes, making the process as easy as possible.

 If you’re not quite sure about taking out a loan, our guide to sources of business finance is worth reading for more information about the forms of finance available to businesses.
 We include links to great financial products, such as invoice financing, business credit cards, and more business loans.